 Perhaps you’re a hardcore naturalist whose idea of camping makes Tom Hanks in Cast Away look like a total snowflake.
 Or – maybe you fall on my side of the fence and have always longed for “camping” in a queen size bed with a T1 internet connection, chai latte and a roof over your head.

-Luckily, here in The Great Waterway, there are several ways to enjoy a camping trip that ranges from the ordinary to the extraordinary and well beyond.
+Luckily, here in South Eastern Ontario, there are several ways to enjoy a camping trip that ranges from the ordinary to the extraordinary and well beyond.

 Cornwall & the Counties